TheHouseOfVermeulens/Quantum-ML/README.md

 # Quantum-ML
-Thank you for following my journey in Quantum ML.
+Thank you for following my venture into Quantum ML.
 The future is Quantum and this is a collection of my QML learning, including some of my Doctoral and post-doctoral research.
 In this repo I solve Quantum Katas Online with Jupyter Notebooks in Q#, analyse the Titanic dataset from PyQML, solve real world problems using Cirq and Qiskit and end with doctoral and post-doctoral research.
 Enjoy!